 1754 Royal & Ancient Golf Club of St Andrews

-On May 14, 1754, twenty-two 'Noblemen and Gentlemen', listed below, contributed to a silver club to be played for annually over the Links of St Andrews.
+On May 14, 1754, twenty-two 'Noblemen and Gentlemen' contributed to a silver club to be played for annually over the Links of St Andrews.
 The first winner was Baillie William Landale, a St Andrews' merchant, who became Captain for the year.
 The competition was initially open to all golfers, as had been that of the Leith golfers ten years previously.
-The Leith golfers were specifically invited and brought their rules with them, which the St Andrews' golfers used, with a small change to Rule 5.
+The Leith golfers were invited to attend and their rules were adopted with a small change to Rule 5.
 Thus began the foremost club in both Scottish golf history and world golf in general.

 |The Right Hon.
 Earl of Elgin and Kincardine|